Welcome to our Governors’ section

 The governors are also responsible for ensuring the school meets its Public Sector Equality Duty.
 In practice this means that the governors audit the school to ensure that any issues with things such as under performance, poor progression, and bullying are dealt with without any prejudice or bias.
 The school has an Equality Act statement which can be accessed by clicking the link below.

 One of the ways this is monitored is through governor visits which ensures the effectiveness of the governors and of the Christian vision, Headteacher reports and the Teaching and Learning Committee.
 The school is committed to ensuring that all groups of pupils have equal opportunities within a mainstream school to access a broad and balanced curriculum.

-Since September 2015 there is a requirement for certain information about the Governing Board to be published on websites.
-Please click on the link below to be directed to this information.
+Since September 2015 there is a requirement for certain information about the Governing Board to be published on websites. this can be found in our Equalities and Diversity Plan. (please see link below)

 If you think you would be interested in joining our Governing Board, either representing the Church, the Community, or as a parent please contact the School Office: